davidroeca/web-app-orchestration-talk/talk/talk.rst

 ================

 .. note::
+    * So I kind of just threw a lot at you...
+    * This development environment is a bit complicated!
-    * Let's think back to my node version conflict issues
+    * And let's think back to my node version conflict issues from the start.
     * We've just introduced a system dependency
-    * One that's complicated
+    * A complicated one, at that
-    * I'm lazy and don't want to have to set it up
+    * Setting up NGINX might throw people for a bit of a snag
-    * a different version of it might break up my set up
+    * And a different version of it might break up my set up
-    * Now I want to talk about package.json for a minute
+    * So I swear this next part is relevant, but I want to talk about package.json for a minute

 ----